danvk/aoc2016/README.md

 Oh, maybe I should sort the lists for each floor!

 Part 2: After 49 minutes, it output 83 which was incorrect.
 Maybe I should flood fill from both directions (start and end)?
 The step function is the same in both directions, so this should be a big win.

+… or maybe not.
+I'm still really bogging down.

+Is it safe to assume that you never move an RTG down?
+That would be a big constraint.